-Radiotherapy is given directly to the site of the lymphoma and nearby lymph nodes.
-As a result, the side-effects that occur are related to the part of your body being treated.
+Radiotherapy is given directly to the site of the lymphoma and nearby lymph nodes, so any side-effects are related to the part of your body being treated.
 Some people have only mild symptoms, while for others the side-effects can be more severe.
-It depends on how much treatment you need and what part of your body is being treated.
-The most common side-effects that may occur are:
+The most common side-effects are:

-- Difficulty swallowing or sore throat
+- Difficulty swallowing or sore throatTiredness (fatigue)

 - Sore mouth

 - Nausea and vomiting

 - Weight loss

+- Skin changes